Month 1, Day 21, Thursday 12:20 a.m.

 If you would like access to:

-• Illustrated excerpts and notes from Siobhan’s grimoire
+• Illustrated excerpts from Siobhan’s grimoire and portraits of the characters

-• Exclusive short stories/bonus chapters not available elsewhere
+• Exclusive short stories/bonus chapters/deleted scenes not available elsewhere

 • The chance to read the latest pre-release chapters of the upcoming book as I finish them